dEAduction/dEAduction/CONTRIBUTING.md

 # Contributing to d∃∀duction

 Hello and welcome!
-Contributing to d∃∀duction is the best way to help.
-Since it free software : everybody can access to the code-base and participate!
-We are a small team of dumb devs, we don't know what we're doing.
-This document tells you what you can do, how you can do it and what to expect.
+Contributing to d∃∀duction is the best way to help to grow.
+Since it is free software, everybody can access the codebase and participate!
+We are a small team, we don't know what we're doing.
+This document aims to explain what you can do, how you can do it and what you can expect.
 Feel free to suggest any modification.

 #### Table of contents